Mrinalini Mukherjee Foundation

 The Mrinalini Mukherjee Foundation’s Archive houses a remarkable collection of over 2,380 records, documenting Mrinalini’s pioneering career as one of India’s most significant sculptors.
 The physical archive offers a closer glimpse into her life and practice, encompassing photo documentation of her monumental fiber, ceramic, and bronze sculptures, detailed installation instructions, and other works that illuminate her creative process.
 The archive also opens windows into her personal and professional realms—letters exchanged with peers like Bhupen Khakhar and Nilima Sheikh, travel photographs with her architect husband Ranjit Singh, and a treasure trove of documents related to her parents, legendary artists Benode Behari Mukherjee and Leela Mukherjee.

 The archive is by no definition static.
-It is a sustained extension of her studio practice, constantly offering new insights as it now unfolds in digital form.
+It is a sustained extension of her studio, constantly offering new insights as it now unfolds in digital form.
 From early childhood photographs found in Leela Mukherjee’s collection and candid glimpses of student life in Baroda, to detailed installation notes for her fiber sculptures, personal correspondences, and press clippings—these materials form the core of this archive, giving us layered entry points into Mukherjee’s artistic process, contextual influences, and everyday engagements.
 More than an act of safeguarding Mukherjee’s legacy, the archive becomes a way of reimagining the memory of an artist's workplace through the objects and stories left behind, in this newly curated virtual space.

 When a studio becomes an archive, it reveals itself in new ways—both through what remains and the structures we impose to make sense of it.
 It is tempting to recall Andy Warhol’s Time Capsules, where the act of preservation of seemingly mundane letters, photobooth photos, and newspaper snippets creates a new lens through which to understand an artist’s world.
 While Mukherjee’s archive was never conceived as such an intentional accumulation, its fragments now suggest new narratives, offering fresh insights.